markus-seidl/pybutcherbackup/readme.md

         * Compress this
         * Encrypt this
         * Store the information what is stored where in the database
-    * Until a full BR is reached
+    * Until a full blu-ray is reached
         * Burn all archives and the current state of the DB to disk
 * Continue until all differences have been stored